unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Messaging.md

 #### Additional Observe overloads

 The `Observe` extension method comes in several flavors.
-They all share a common goal - to intercept entity-message messages from the messenger and apply them to a state or feed-state.
+They all share a common goal - to send and intercept entity-message messages to and from the messenger, and apply them to a state or feed-state.
 They also share a `keySelector` parameter which uses to determine by which property the entity is identified.
 This is important so that the state can compare or look up an appropriate entity where needed, for example when an entity was updated, it will replace the old one with the new one received with the entity message.

 - `Observe<TEntity, TKey>(IState<TEntity> state, Func<TEntity, TKey> keySelector)`